knpuniversity/javascript/knpu/ep3-webpack/code-splitting.md

 So next time you have some conditional code... think about code splitting: you could drastically reduce the size of your assets!

+Speaking of that, let's use a *visualizer* to make our assets even *more* efficient.